What to do in Guilin

 - Indape Hotel: This 4 * Hotel is located about 4km from Yangshuo City.
 It was a big blow during my stay in Yangshuo for the setting and the calm that reigns there!
 Overnight stay in a double room from 85 euros.

-Where to stay in Xingping
+Accommodation in Xingping

 - This Old Place Youth Hostel International: The best hostel in Xingping, just across the river with a beautiful rooftop terrace.
 The point of view of the “20 yuan banknote” is about 15 minutes walk.